 Funding and Tuition Fees

-Financial support through teaching assistantships, research assistantships and scholarships is available to graduate students and all applicants are automatically considered for financial support.
+Financial support through teaching assistantships, graduate fellowships, and scholarships is available to graduate students and all applicants are automatically considered for financial support.
 We provide sufficient funding to cover tuition and living expenses.
 We generally offer financial support to all of those students whose admission we recommend.
 In addition, many students are eligible for entrance scholarships and other scholarships on top of these base funding amounts.
 London has a low cost of living.

 Funding comes from various sources, which may include: